 Creating an anti-fraud culture is the foundation of fraud deterrence.
 This includes setting the right tone at the top.
 Owners and executives must be flawless in abiding by the rules, from not overriding internal controls to correct handling of petty cash.
 In addition, fraud prevention measures should be visible to employees, increasing the perception of fraud control and detection.

-Be proactive in protecting against employee fraud.
+Be proactive in safeguarding against employee fraud.

 Taking proactive steps to deter fraud is the best way to protect your company.
-Review your internal controls, tighten oversight and set the right tone.
+Review your internal controls, tighten oversight, and set the right tone.

 This content is general in nature and does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.